 Source: Statista

-Yet another trading service provider that experienced a significant boost of active monthly traders between May 2017 and May 2021 was eToro.
-Starting the period with about 69,000 monthly traders and gaining 2,436.4% up to 1.6 million monthly traders in May 2021.
+Yet another trading service provider that experienced a significant boost in active monthly traders between May 2017 and May 2021 was eToro.
+The platform started the period with about 69,000 monthly traders, then gaining 2,436.4% up to 1.6 million monthly traders in May 2021.

 eToro’s Monthly Active Traders 2017 – 2021 (in 1000s)